- HOME

 Status of Audits

 The Company’s Audit & Supervisory Committee comprises three directors serving as Audit & SupervisoryCommittee members, of whom two are outside directors.
 While utilizing the internal control system, theAudit & Supervisory Committee cooperates with the Audit Offi ce and the independent auditor, receives thenecessary reports, and conducts audits of the directors’ business execution through such methods asexchanges of opinions.
 Each Audit & Supervisory Committee member attends management and othermeetings, obtains the information needed for the audits, attends Board of Directors’ meetings as a director,and supervises the directors in the execution of their duties by stating opinions and participating inresolutions through their voting rights.
-Audit & Supervisory Committee member Masaaki Kimura has many years of experience working in the administration division and audit division of the Company and has considerable knowledge about finance and accounting.
+Audit & Supervisory Committee member Masaaki Kimura has many years of experience working in the production division, administration division and audit division of the Company and has considerable knowledge about finance and accounting.
 In the fiscal year under review, the Company convened the Audit & Supervisory Committee once a month and the attendance of individual Audit & Supervisory Committee members was as follows.
-Masaaki Kimura was elected at the 127th General Meeting of Shareholders held on June 21, 2021, and his attendance is the number of Audit & Supervisory Committee meetings held after he was elected.

 In addition, the activities of the full-time Audit & Supervisory Committee member include conducting Audit & Supervisory Committee audits of the head office, work sites, subsidiaries, etc., which are implemented in combination with the Audit Office’s internal audits; holding liaison meetings with the auditors of domestic and overseas subsidiaries; and sharing this information at meetings of the Audit & Supervisory Committee.

-The Company has established the Audit Office as an internal auditing unit.
+The Company has established an Auditing Office as an internal auditing department, which is staffed by seven people.
 The Audit Office regularly implements internal audits of divisions, work sites, plants, and affiliated subsidiaries in addition to verifying that operational execution processes and results comply with the law and internal regulations.
 The Audit Office has the central role in audits in such areas as quality and the environment, which are implemented in collaboration with the supervising division.
+These results are fed back to the target bases and their supervising departments/headquarters, and the status of improvements is confirmed through regular audits thereafter.
 The Audit Office provides advance notice to the Audit & Supervisory Committee of a summary of internal auditing plans and audit items, and after internal audits are completed, reports all of the audit results and assessments to the Audit & Supervisory Committee.
 In addition, the full-time Audit & Supervisory Committee member and the general manager of the Audit Office hold monthly liaison meetings to exchange opinions and information.
 Periodically sharing information with the independent auditor, the group works to enhance the effectiveness of three-way audits by coordinating closely with the Audit & Supervisory Committee, independent auditors, and internal audit division.
+In addition, the Audit Office regularly reports to the Board of Directors as well as the Audit and Supervisory Committee on the progress of internal audit plans and the results of audits at each site.
+This dual reporting system ensures the effectiveness of internal audits.

 ・ Name of audit firm